flame-engine/flame/doc/images.md

 }
 ```

-FlareAnimations are normally used inside `FlareComponent`s, that way `BaseGame` will handle calling
+FlareAnimations are normally used inside `FlareComponent`s, that way `FlameGame` will handle calling
 `render` and `update` automatically.

 You can see a full example of how to use Flare together with Flame in the example